-"It is nothing you need to worry yourselves about yet, but I would keep both eyes fully open anywhere in the Vesve." • What are the powers of the Staff?
+It is nothing you need to worry yourselves about yet, but I would keep both eyes fully open anywhere in the Vesve.

+• What are the powers of the Staff?

-"Do not worry of such things; you will not need them I am sure.
-Brave heroes such as you have no need for its protection."
+Do not worry of such things; you will not need them I am sure.
+Brave heroes such as you have no need for its protection

 • Why don't we stay behind and watch things for you while you go retrieve the staff?

-"That will simply not do.
-Many of the things, which must be attended to, are very personal to me and nothing you need be involved in."
+That will simply not do.
+Many of the things, which must be attended to, are very personal to me.

-Development: Some players may wish to attempt to steal the berries, although this is possible; Ysette keeps a constant vigil around her area of the Vesve.
-Such a theft will not go unnoticed and will lead to a confrontation between Ysette and the PCs before they leave the Vesve.
-Although she should be willing to give the PCs a second chance, if they refuse she will retrieve them by force.
+Some players may wish to attempt to steal the berries, although this is possible; Gilyvee keeps a constant vigil around her area of the Vesve.
+Such a theft does not go unnoticed and leads to a confrontation between Gilyvee and the PCs before they leave the Vesve.
+Although she is willing to give the PCs a second chance, if they refuse she attempts to retrieve them by force.
 She is not above teaching the players a harsh lesson about the ways of the Vesve if it should come to that.